 Students may choose to study from one to five modules per year and may complete the entire programme in one year or up to five years, depending on their preference and external commitments.

 To achieve the MA students will study four taught modules followed by a dissertation module.
 As an alternative, it is possible to exit the course with a Postgraduate Certificate (on satisfactory completion of 2 taught modules) or a Postgraduate Diploma (on satisfactory completion of 4 taught modules).
 A student must complete all four taught modules before proceeding to the dissertation module.

-These modules provide a foundation for the understanding of and critical engagement with safeguarding.
+These modules provide a foundation for the understanding of, and critical engagement with, adult safeguarding.
 They also introduce students to the research skills and critical analysis necessary for the successful completion of a Masters programme, with a particular focus on interdisciplinary socio-legal research methods.